Keshavo-o/Blog-Application-SutraX/README.md

 It allows users to **sign up, log in, create blogs, comment, and upload profile/blog images**.
 This project follows a **MVC (Model-View-Controller)** pattern with proper folder structuring.

+## Why the name - SutraX 😅?
+The name “SutraX” is inspired by the word “Sutra”, which in Sanskrit means a thread or guiding rule—something that connects ideas and knowledge together.
+Since this application is about blogging and sharing thoughts, it acts like a digital thread that ties together stories, experiences, and perspectives.

 ---

 ## Features